 4-5 bacon slices, cooked and crumbled

-1 Tbsp coconut or avocado oil (vegetable or olive oil can be used as well)
+1 tablespoon coconut or avocado oil (vegetable or olive oil can be used as well)

 Kosher salt and black pepper (as desired)

-Preheat your oven to 400 degrees and line a sheet pan with parchment paper.
-Also, take out a cutting board and a sharp knife.
+Step 1: Preheat your oven to 400 degrees and line a sheet pan with parchment paper.
+Also, take out a cutting board, a sharp knife, and your whole squash.

-Set the bacon aside in a small bowl and use the same cutting board to finely chop your sage.
+Step 8: Set the bacon aside in a small bowl and use the same cutting board to finely chop your fresh sage leaves.

-After placing your squash on its serving dish, sprinkle the bacon pieces over the top.
+Step 12: After placing your squash on its serving dish, sprinkle the crispy bacon pieces over the top.
 Serve hot and enjoy!

 Store any leftovers in an airtight container in the refrigerator for up to 3 days.